microsoft/MixedRealityToolkit-Unity/README.md

 Press the Y button to teleport in your world.
 Press the B button to return back to your original location.

-**Motion Controller** support that renders a prefab where you have the Crytal Key motion controller in your hand.
+**Motion Controller** support that renders a prefab where you have the motion controller in your hand.
 Refer to [MotionControllerTest.unity](https://github.com/Microsoft/HoloToolkit-Unity/blob/Dev_Unity_2017.2.0/Assets/HoloToolkit/Input/Tests/Scenes/MotionControllerTest.unity) scene for how to use the scripts.

 **Teleport** capability with new prefabs like [MixedRealityCameraParent.prefab](https://github.com/Microsoft/HoloToolkit-Unity/blob/Dev_Unity_2017.2.0/Assets/HoloToolkit/Input/Tests/Scenes/MotionControllerTest.unity) that help you [teleport](https://github.com/Microsoft/HoloToolkit-Unity/blob/Dev_Unity_2017.2.0/Assets/HoloToolkit/Input/Tests/Scenes/MotionControllerTest.unity) to different locations in your app using the gamepad.